kenan-rhoton/OneTrueWayHugo/content/post/wsiu/python.md

 I think that, as a developer, there are some specific things to understand about Python.

-1. The Syntax is simple, but powerful
+1. The Syntax is simple and very readable
-2. Readability gives you Power and demands Responsibility
-3. Pip is your friend
-4. Virtualenv is your building block
-5. Read the docs, you will understand them easily
-6. Test all the things
+2. You have the power to do anything
+3. External libraries for the rest
+4. You will develop *fast*
+5. Great documentation
+6. It will be fun
+7. Objective and Functional

 ### The Python Syntax